itsmohamedyahia/hashnode/clixh7g0d000709ktfj4ogghy.md

 ---

-### WHAT HAPPENS UNDER THE HOOD WHEN I ENTER A URL IN THE BROWSER ADDRESS BAR??
+### What happens under the hood when I enter a URL in the browser address bar?

 Well, you first need to know what a URL is.